zhenglena/VigiLand-e/README.md

 * Scofflaw properties — buildings and their owners flagged as chronic code violators.
 * Building violations — recorded code violations tied to specific addresses.

-and provides an additional endpoint for a user to write their own comment tied to a specific address.
+and provides an additional endpoint for a user to write their own comment tied to a specific address (a signal for help, maybe?).

 ## Setup
 ### Requirements: